Updated: Dec 11, 2021

 Doit.org - you can search for volunteering opportunities happening in your local area and beyond.

 Age UK – Age UK is a charity that also works to provide vital support for elderly people.
-You can fundraise for them, become a digital buddy (to support older people with using technology) and be a neighbourhood volunteer by supporting with tasks like shopping during the pandemic.
+You can fundraise for them, become a digital buddy (to support older people with using technology), and be a neighbourhood volunteer by supporting them with tasks like shopping during the pandemic.

 The two charities Age UK and The Silver Line have joined to help even more lonely older people who rely on vital services during the pandemic.